matbryan52/microscopy-images-qem/slides.md

 Digital images can also be combined using transparency, often called *alpha*.
 This allows overlaying one information atop another.

-Transparency can be defined on a per-pixel basis to convey information like density.
+Transparency can be defined on a per-pixel basis to convey information such as density.

-In colour images this is referred to as `RGBA` where `A` acts as a 4th colour channel.
+- When working with colour images you may see `RGBA` where `A` is a 4th "colour" channel coding the transparency information.

 <iframe src="http://localhost:9091/transparency" width="650" height="600" frameBorder="0"></iframe>